Skip to content

 GetResponse wins on deliverability.

-Mailchimp wins on price, integrations, free tier.
+Mailchimp wins on price, integrations.

 Best for most users: Mailchimp (small businesses).